ucsb-cs148-s21/1pm-t6-ucsb-poll/docs/DEPLOY.md

 - cd in myapp & npm run build?
 (Trouble shooting if heroku is not working properly)

 ## Running on Local Host
-5. cd into myapp and run: 'npm install' and then 'npm run build'
+- cd into myapp and run: 'npm install' and then 'npm run build'
-5. Go back into the root project directory and run: 'npm install' and then 'npm start' to run the project on localhost:8080.
+- Go back into the root project directory and run: 'npm install' and then 'npm start' to run the project on localhost:8080.
+- Note: You can run the front end and back end seperately too.